What is Backlinking and Why Is it Important for SEO?

 Outreach links come from sites that you approach directly and ask for links.
 These links may be from popular blogs or other highly ranked websites in your field.
 There are three primary ways to get outreach links and all of them require that you speak directly with the manager of the target website over phone or email.

 Promote your existing content

 Read through the content on your website and think about who specifically would want to read it.
-Then, look for other websites and blogs who are targeting this same audience.
+Then, look for other websites and created blogs who are targeting this same audience.
 Reach out to these websites and send their webmasters links to some of your most professional, high quality and relevant content.
 Tell them why you think their readers would find your content valuable and ask if they would be willing to link to your content.

 Email the webmaster of the target website and offer to write a guest blog on their site.
 Make it clear that you are familiar with their site!
 Keep the email brief, but be sure to explain your area of expertise, share a sample of your writing and pitch a few topics that will be relevant to their readers.
 If the idea is interesting enough, the webmaster will probably be happy to have you write a guest blog.
 Then, be sure they agree to include a link in the post back to your own website.

 Reviews and giveaways